Natural resources of India

 Iron is not found in pure form, it is often mixed with lime, magnesium, phosphorous, silicon, etc. There are four types of iron ore Haematite, Magnetite, Limonite, and Siderite.

-Haematite is reddish in colour, also known as red ochre.
+Haematite is reddish, also known as red ochre.
 It contains 60-70% of iron.

 Magnetite